sanyaade-teachings/pippi/README.md

 Pippi is a library of computer music modules for python.

+It's what I use to make my music, and I hope it'll be useful to others in some way, too.
+It's a work in progress.

 It includes a few handy data structures for music like `SoundBuffer` & `Wavetable`, which are operator-overloaded to make working with sounds and control structures simpler.